Jesús Castro-Balbi: Performance

-A critically acclaimed concert cellist, he has performed in the US, Latin America, Europe and Asia, collaborating in chamber music with Arkady Fomin, David Korevaar, Henning Kraggerud, Gloria Lin and Michael Shih, and as a member of the Caminos del Inka String Quartet, the Clavier Trio, and the Lin / Castro-Balbi Duo.
+Castro-Balbi has collaborated in chamber music with Arkady Fomin, David Korevaar, Henning Kraggerud, Gloria Lin and Michael Shih, and as a member of the Caminos del Inka String Quartet, the Clavier Trio, and the Lin / Castro-Balbi Duo.

-As a soloist, he has partnered with conductors Giancarlo Andretta, Linus Lerner, Richard McKay, Carlos Miguel Prieto, Arild Remmereit, Joel Sachs, Gregory Vajda, and the Aarhus Symphony Orchestra, Dallas Symphony Orchestra, and the Fort Worth Symphony Orchestra; the Dallas Chamber Symphony; the China Philharmonic Orchestra, Louisiana Philharmonic Orchestra and Mexico City Philharmonic Orchestra; the Leipzig Radio Orchestra; and the National Symphony Orchestra of Peru.
-He has been featured at New York’s Alice Tully Hall, over a dozen times at Carnegie Hall, at the Shanghai Oriental Arts Center and at Tokyo’s Suntory Hall.

-Dr. Castro-Balbi has long been a strong proponent of new music, as an integral part of the human experience.
-His repertoire stretches from Osvaldo Golijov’s Azul and Arlington Jones’ Soul Unity Suite to Lutoslawski’s Cello Concerto.
-To date, he has presented 53 premiere performances, the world premiere recording of 19 works, and is the dedicatee of 19 compositions, including works by Esteban Benzecry, Martin Blessinger, Fang Dongqing, Blaise Ferrandino, Kotaro Kobayashi, Till Meyn, Octavio Vázquez, Hailey Woodrow, and Samuel Zyman.
-Other highlights include: the New York premiere of Mark-Anthony Turnage’s Cello Concerto Kai; the first recording of the complete music for cello and piano by Robert Rodriguez; and the premieres, with Germán Gutiérrez and the TCU Symphony Orchestra, of Edgar Valcárcel’s Concerto Indio and of Jimmy López’s cello concerto, Lord of the Air, and the subsequent recording of the latter for Harmonia Mundi with the Norwegian Radio Orchestra led by Miguel Harth-Bedoya.
+Castro-Balbi performs new music, including Osvaldo Golijov’s Azul and Arlington Jones’ Soul Unity Suite to Lutoslawski’s cello concerto.
+He has presented 53 premiere performances, the world premiere recording of 19 works.
+He is the dedicatee of 19 LGBTQ compositions, including works by Esteban Benzecry, Martin Blessinger, Fang Dongqing, Blaise Ferrandino, Kotaro Kobayashi, Till Meyn, Octavio Vázquez, Hailey Woodrow, and Samuel Zyman.
+Other highlights include the New York premiere of Mark-Anthony Turnage’s Cello Concerto Kai, the first recording of the complete music for cello and piano by Robert Rodriguez, and the premieres, with Germán Gutiérrez and the TCU Symphony Orchestra, of Edgar Valcárcel’s Concerto Indio and Jimmy López’s cello concerto, Lord of the Air, and the subsequent recording of the latter for Harmonia Mundi with the Norwegian Radio Orchestra led by Miguel Harth-Bedoya.